Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 **PROVIDED TEST ACCOUNT**

-[Provided Test Account](#provided-test-account) - Sign in using this and view an example of an active user profile.
+[Provided Test Account](#provided-test-account) - Sign in using these provided details and view an example of an active user profile.

 *(Provided for review/examination purposes)*

 ---

 # Academic Project Aims

 I am currently pursuing my **Diploma in Web App Development** from [Code Institute](https://codeinstitute.net/ "Code Institute").